qossmic/deptrac/docs/extending_deptrac.md

 ## Output Formatters

-Creating an output formatter is very simple.
-Create a new class implementing the `Qossmic\Deptrac\OutputFormatter\OutputFormatterInterface` and register it in your `deptrac.yaml` file like this:
+Creating an output formatter requires only to create a new class implementing the `Qossmic\Deptrac\OutputFormatter\OutputFormatterInterface` and register it in your `deptrac.yaml` file like this:

 ```yaml
 services: